 Here's an example of a negative Zillow review from a home seller who wasn't pleased with the support SimpleShowing offered during their sale.

-They specifically mentioned that they felt the company was so buyer-focused that it didn't provide enough service to SimpleShowing sellers.
+The customer specifically mentioned feeling that SimpleShowing was so focused on buyers that it didn't provide enough service to its sellers.

 SimpleShowing app reviews